ms98177/html200-ecomm-spr17/README.md

+﻿# Testing

+Testing was performed as the site was coded.
+Each section was compared to the expectations and requirements for that particular functionality.
+HTML objects were placed on the page and css classes were add to the css file.
+Javascript code was added to the script file.
+Fontawsome files were added.
+The css classes were modified to to adjust the html objects to meet desired visual requirements.
+The css and Javascript code for the cart was modified to correct formating and logic of the cart.

 # Description

 This is an assignment to build a responsive ecommerce web page.
 Nav and product container div will use flexbox.
 Sidebar/aside is a module that changes layout and location based on window size.
 Submitting the mailing list signup form results in user feedback on the page.
 Clicking a product's “add to cart” or “remove from cart” button updates cart count at top.